-Kelly loves blues, she painted this entry cabinet the same colour as the powder room which is located around the corner from the entry to create flow.
+Kelly loves blues so she painted this entry cabinet the same colour as the powder room, which is located around the corner from the entry to create flow.

 I love this playful wall of animals Kelly arranged in the powder room!

 And, this was the soooooo 80s fireplace that just had to come out!

 If you’re looking to replace a fireplace, I’ve got a few post you need to read: